MCLD/greatreadingadventure/manual/setup/vendor-codes.md

 4. Staff configure a trigger with the vendor code selected in "Award vendor code".
 5. When a participant activates the trigger they are given their unique vendor code.
 6. The participant can redeem that vendor code through the outside vendor.
-7. Optionally, the vendor can send back status reports containing an Order Date, a Ship Date, and an item description which can be uploaded into the software.
+7. Optionally, the vendor can send back status reports which can be uploaded into the software.

-## Vendor interface
+In addition, the software can be configured to offer participants options when they've activated the trigger associated with the vendor code:

+- Participants can choose to "donate" their prize - this will cause the code to not reveal to them so that the program administrators can redirect their prize as a donation
+- Participants can opt for an email award which allows the prize to be delivered to them via email rather than through the vendor code approach

 ### Accepting participant codes

 Codes default to the format of three sets of five alphanumeric characters separated by hyphens (e.g. `X123X-456YY-ZZ789`).
-The party administering the GRA software generates a set of codes prior to the start of the program and then provides them to the vendor in a standard format such as an Excel spreadsheet or CSV (comma-separated value) document.
+The party administering the GRA software generates a set of codes prior to the start of the program and exports the codes to a text file to provide to the vendor.

 When participants unlock the vendor code, the software informs them in an in-software mail message that includes a link.
 The GRA can include